 Time is passing, I grow older, things are happening fastAll you get to hold onto is a simple song at last

 The final stanza is two lines long, with the first line echoing the lyrical allusion to the Sly and the Family Stone song.
 This refocuses the poem on the central image of time passing and life continuing, ‘things are happening last’ contrasting with the final line which implores people to ‘hold onto’ life as long as they can.
-‘Song’ in this final sentence can be understood as a metaphor for life, the activity and joy within the verb connoting a sense of vigour.
+‘Song’ in this final sentence can be understood as a metaphor for life, the activity, and joy within the verb connoting a sense of vigor.
 Seibles suggest to hold on to life as long as possible, ‘time’ is short.